writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 **{{sponsorship.second_draft.price}}**

 The **Second Draft** package gives you visibility on the conference website and communications.
-It's great for sending folks to the conference, and showing support for the community.
+It's great for a startup or small company to send a couple folks and support the community.

 Benefits
 ^^^^^^^^